alexrosen/chaperone/README.md

 Chaperone
 =========
-Chaperone is an Automation toolkit rooted in DevOps principals for deploying and configuring a Software Defined Data Center (SDDC) based Hybrid Cloud Management platform.
-It is intended to expedite and standardize  "typical" deployments and configuration of VMware solutions including vSphere/vCenter, NSX, VIO, vRA, vRO, vROps, vRLI, vRB and others as the toolkit grows.
+Chaperone is an automation toolkit rooted in DevOps principles for deploying and configuring a Software Defined Data Center (SDDC) based Hybrid Cloud Management platform.
+It is intended to expedite and standardize  "typical" deployments and configuration of VMware solutions including:

+- vSphere/vCenter
+- NSX
+- VMware Integrated OpenStack
+- vRealize Automation
+- vRealize Orchestrator
+- vRealize Operations Insight
+- vRealize Log Insight
+- vRealize Business

 The project is a work in progress, and always will be such a facility as we add new functionalities and products to the Chaperone base.

-The toolkit consists of web based interfaces and (generally) Ansible code called bu the web interfaces.
-The plays are used to configure and deploy standard one of several standard platforms.
-There are to interfaces with which users of Chaperone
+The toolkit consists of web based interfaces and (generally) Ansible code called by the web interfaces.
+The Ansible plays are used to configure and deploy standard one of several standard platforms.
+There are two interfaces with which users of Chaperone
 interact:

 - chaperone-admin-ui (e.g., 'http://chaperone-admin-ui.corp.local')